Classic Italian Chickpea Soup (Pasta e Ceci)

 This post may contain affiliate links.
 Please read my disclosure policy.

-This is a simple one-pot soup recipe for pasta e ceci, an Italian chickpea soup.
-It’s a hearty vegetarian chickpea soup made with dried pasta simmered in a rich tomato-based soup broth.
-Enjoy this easy to make, hearty soup that cooks in about 15 minutes!
+This recipe for pasta e ceci, or Italian chickpea soup, is deeply flavored, yet so simple to cook.
+The chickpea soup is a meal in a bowl, with dried pasta and vegetables simmered in a rich tomato-based soup broth.
+Cook and serve in about 15 minutes!

-Italian pasta soup and chickpea soup is the ultimate family-style soup you can prepare as the centerpiece of a simple meal, any day of the week.
-It’s one of most delicious soup or stew recipes made from scratch from pantry ingredients, along with my classic Tuscan white bean soup.
+Italian chickpea soup with pasta (of course!) is the the quintessential family-style soup.
+You can prepare as the centerpiece of a simple meal, any day of the week.
+It’s one of most delicious soups made from scratch, using basic pantry ingredients.

 Pasta e ceci is a hearty Italian peasant soup made with chickpeas (garbanzo beans) and pasta in a tomato broth — chickpeas are pronounced cheh-chi in Italian.
 It’s thick and hearty, like a stew, cooked with tomatoes, aromatic herbs, (rosemary, oregano or marjoram) and finished with grated cheese.